 Landlords insurance is not a legal requirement, however, it is vital to protect your financial investment.
 If you have a mortgage on your property, your lender may require you to take out insurance before you take on tenants.

-Whether the property is a short, medium or long term investment, it’s wise to put the correct protection in place.
+Whether the property is a short, medium, or long-term investment, it’s wise to put the correct protection in place, if only for peace of mind.
 As a landlord, you may be faced with unique challenges and additional financial outgoings to ensure the property is kept up to standard.
-Having the right insurance in place gives you peace of mind should the worst happen.

 • Damage to your property by the tenant